academic degrees

 click here (and other Web directional instructions)

-Do not use.
-Integrate the hyperlink into appropriate text.
-Including “click here” and other phrases causes usability and accessibility problems, particularly with screen readers.
+Do not use "click here."
+Integrate the hyperlink into appropriate text, using a phrase such as "select this link" or "visit this link."
+Including “click here” causes usability and accessibility problems, particularly with screen readers and non-mouse users.
+Not every website user is able to "click."

 college and the College